ManuelLerchner/MolSim-WS23-24/sheet04/submission/README.md

 ### Contest 1

 * We tried the program out on the linux cluster and it took 42.476s with 235427 MUP/s (data in `sheet04/data/Contest1_job_nooptimization.txt`).
+* The performance will be tuned more though until the actual contest deadline on 5 January.
 ### Misc

 * We refractored the code a little.
 We now have the concept of interceptors.
 These